After the extended break, in which Christel and Wolfgang Hermann were on leave in Germany, we get back to our task added strength and energy.

 Pastor Clever played guitar; I knew none of the songs but they were easy to learn.
 Soon after the opening prayer, we were called to the front.
 Pastor Clever posed the following questions: How is the table set for the children in South Africa in our projects?
 Where is the greatest need?
 How and in what areas can the Rupelrath Congregation help through their contribution?
 In the background we played a slide show of pictures showing the children in the ELCs and afterschool programmes.
 Through this, the members of the congregation could get an idea of the projects.

-The sermon dealt with thsolingen1e parable of the great banquet.
+The sermon dealt with the parable of the great banquet.
 It consisted of a lively demonstration in which fruits and vegetables were used to represent the various characters.
 This unusual depiction had the effect of underlining the pressing question: Why do the invited guests not show up?
 Why all the excuses?
 It also stood out how important this banquet is for the Lord.
 The children were seated right in the front and could not resist occasionally commenting.
 The offering collected in the Service was for our work with children in South Africa.

 This visit was a great blessing for us, as we could see with our own eyes how this congregation has remained loyal and devoted to people of a different culture.
 There are always new initiatives, in this congregation, which demonstrate that the church is a network of relationships, held together by the love of God and by our great responsibility to share this love with others.